 Does Intel provide temperature ranges for each processor?

-We do not provide temperature ranges for each processor, as it can vary based on the system design and workload.
+We do not provide typical temperature operating ranges for each processor or each core, as it can vary based on the system design and workload.
 Processors have internal protections to prevent against excessive temperatures.
 Operating ranges below the protection points are highly dependent on system configuration and workload.
 You can find the thermal specifications for specific processors in Intel® Core™ Processor technical documentation which includes the temperature limits in which Intel processors are guaranteed to operate.

 How can I check the Tjunction max or Tcase max for my processor?